• Skip to primary navigation

 For some great hints and tips on how to make a great bowl of soup, have a read of our 20 Simple Soup Recipes post.
 This features some delicious soup recipes for you to try!

-Courgette and Pepper Soup in a grey bowl
+Courgette & Pepper Soup

 A quick and easy to prepare courgette and pepper soup, packed full of vegetable goodness.

-4.7 from 10 votes
+4.83 from 17 votes

 Print Pin SaveSaved!